 In the past, the characters included Minnie, Winnie the Pooh, Tigger, Eeyore, Fairy Godmother, Captain Hook, Chip, Dale, Rafiki and special guests who hop on by while they are in the park.
 You could encounter a rare treat, such as Piglet, Pinocchio, Max or some other surprise guest.
 So do not count on any particular character except for Minnie and you will not be disappointed.
 It is what it is.
 There are plenty of characters, and we love them all!

 Normally, Minnie stays in place and the other characters circulate the tables, give hugs, pose for photos and spend a little time with each table.
-At this time, Minnie still stays in place, but the others are on the move and do not get close enough to touch guests.
 We visited Minnie more than once.
 Can you ever get enough of her?
 About every 30 minutes, you’ll hear some music play and the characters enter the restaurant one by one to circulate the tables both indoors and outdoors.
 Lately, they have been parading by in a group.
 Then they circulate for more one-on-one time with the guests.

 Prices and Service at Minnie & Friends Breakfast in the Park